 Political and Social Satire

 Expect publishing trends of 2018 featuring political memoirs and humor to continue.
 At IngramSpark, we saw self-published political satire bubble up and out with social media mentions and retweets in the global marketplace.
-In my visits to foreign counties in 2018, I was astonished at the amount of media coverage dedicated to American political life.
-Just note that the life of political books will be closely tied to the political whims of readers and therefore subject to an overnight sea change.
+During my visits to foreign countries in 2018, I was astonished at the amount of media coverage dedicated to American political life.
+Just note that the life of political books will be closely tied to the political whims of readers and, therefore, subject to an overnight sea change.
 To take advantage of political trends in books, it’s important to publish quickly and effectively, one of the core benefits of self-publishing.